How are traditional schools a poor fit for many teachers?

 Is ABPA a boarding school?
 No. ABPA is a day school.

 How much does it cost to attend?
-For the school year beginning September 2019 through June 2020, tuition is $9,000, or $1,000 per month for those joining us after September.
-July and August are optional months at a rate of $1,000 per month, $75 per day or $50 per half day session.
-During the school year, if a homeschooling family would prefer to leverage American Boys Prep as a resource on a part-time basis, the rate is $75 per day.
+For the school year beginning September, tuition for full-time students is $5,000 per year for 5th grade, $6,000 for 6th grade, $7,000 for 7th grade, and $8,000 per year for 8th grade.
+Tuition is payable monthly starting October 1st.
+July is an optional month and we are closed August.
+If a homeschooling family would like to leverage American Boys Prep as a resource on a part-time basis, the rate is $75 per day.

 Is financial aid available?
 No. We believe that a family's financial situation is a private matter and is not our concern so we will never ask to see tax returns or any proof of ability to pay.
 However, that means we are unable to administer a financial aid program.
 We provide a 10% discount to active duty and veteran military families and first responders (police, firefighters, ambulance/rescue squad).